The Shops at Tanforan

 The Shops at Tanforan is a regional shopping mall in San Bruno, California, United States.
 It is located on the San Francisco Peninsula, 10 mi south of San Francisco city limits.

 The site was originally used as a horse racing track from 1899 until 1964, when the grandstand was destroyed by fire.
 During World War II the track was used as the Tanforan Assembly Center where Japanese American citizens, primarily from the San Francisco Bay Area, were interned until more permanent War Relocation Centers were opened.
 A shopping mall was built on the site and opened in 1971.
 The mall underwent a 3-year renovation, and reopened in 2005.
 In 2022, Alexandria Real Estate completed its acquisition of the site and announced the mall would be demolished and replaced with a biotech campus.

 History

-The site that The Shops at Tanforan mall is built on has served at various times as a racetrack, airfield, a military training center, a Japanese American internment camp, and a golf course.
+The Tanforan site has been a racetrack, airfield, a military training center, a Japanese American internment camp, a golf course, and a retail complex.